hyparam/blog/_posts/2024-01-27-hello-hyperparam.md

 banner_image: /assets/images/banner-hello.jpg
 banner_color: "#022a52"
 keywords: [machine learning data, browser-based data visualization, ML datasets, training data quality]
+seo:
+  title: "View your machine learning data in the browser"
 ---

 > “Model behavior is not determined by architecture, hyperparameters, or optimizer choices.
 It’s determined by your dataset, nothing else.
 When you refer to “Lambda”, “ChatGPT”, “Bard”, or “Claude”, it’s not the model weights that you are referring to.
 It’s the dataset.” – jbetker @ openai